yudeeeth/clientserver/README.md

 ### My thoughts
 I started out from a video on youtube on websockets using python.
 So my was similar to their's at the beginning.
 But that video only had code to send data to the server, everything else was built upon by me.
-Ofc changing ip for the cliennt is stupid, but i havent thougt of a workaround for it yet.
+Ofc changing ip for the client is stupid, but i havent thought of a workaround for it yet.
+Please do read the last secction for some drawbacks in this code.

 ### Task checklist
 #### MainTask